MSALab-PKU/MSALab-PKU.github.io/content/publication/Video-k-net-2022/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "*Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2022*"
+publication: "*The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2022*"
 publication_short: "*CVPR, 2022*"

 abstract: "This paper presents Video K-Net, a simple, strong, and unified framework for fully end-to-end video panoptic segmentation.
 The method is built upon K-Net, a method that unifies image segmentation via a group of learnable kernels.
 We observe that these learnable kernels from K-Net, which encode object appearances and contexts, can naturally associate identical instances across video frames.
 Motivated by this observation, Video K-Net learns to simultaneously segment and track 'things' and 'stuff' in a video with simple kernel-based appearance modeling and cross-temporal kernel interaction.
 Despite the simplicity, it achieves state-of-the-art video panoptic segmentation results on Citscapes-VPS and KITTI-STEP without bells and whistles.
 In particular on KITTI-STEP, the simple method can boost almost 12% relative improvements over previous methods.
 We also validate its generalization on video semantic segmentation, where we boost various baselines by 2% on the VSPW dataset.
 Moreover, we extend K-Net into clip-level video framework for video instance segmentation where we obtain 40.5% for ResNet50 backbone and 51.5% mAP for Swin-base on YouTube-2019 validation set.
 We hope this simple yet effective method can serve as a new flexible baseline in video segmentation.
 Both code and models are released at https://github.com/lxtGH/Video-K-Net."